SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 the desired operation point) when latency starts increasing.
 You would then set the HPA `target.averageValue` taking some margin below this saturation RPS, and compute `spec.maxReplicas` as `peak_infer_RPS`/`target.averageValue`.
-The margin taken below the saturation point is very important, because scaling-up can not be instant (it requires spinning up new pods, downloading model artifacts, etc.).
+The margin taken below the saturation point is very important, because scaling-up cannot be instant (it requires spinning up new pods, downloading model artifacts, etc.).
 In the period until the new replicas become available, any load increases will still need to be absorbed by the existing replicas.